Bannu Khyber Pakhtunkhwa, Pakistan Travel Guide

 Your spending directly supports the local economy.
 Opt for local guesthouses and restaurants.

-Hire native drivers or informal guides when you can get it and considered safe by local advice.
+Hire native taxi drivers or informal guides when you can get it and considered safe by local advice.

 Avoid items made from endangered species or unethically sourced materials.